-Björn Jerdén is the Head of Asia Program of The Swedish Institute of International Affairs (UI).
+Björn Jerdén is the Head of The Asia Program of The Swedish Institute of International Affairs (UI).

 Björn Jerdén’s research focuses on the international relations of China, Japan, and the United States.